Installing a ventilation system to your home can keep indoor air from turning stagnant and manage humidity levels.

 10 Signs Your Home has Poor Indoor Air Quality

-- Fatigue or feeling dizzy.
+- Fatigue or feeling lightheaded.
 Breathing in chemical pollutants can affect your energy levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

-- Too much dust despite weekly cleaning.
-You may need to upgrade your air filter or add a filtration system from Teays Valley Service Experts Heating & Air Conditioning.
+- Heavy dust despite periodic cleaning.
+You may need to upgrade your air filter or install a filtration system from Teays Valley Service Experts.

 - Humidity issues.
 Dryness can cause scratchy eyes and increase respiratory problems.
-Too much moisture can cause mold or mildew growth.
+Too much moisture can lead to mold or mildew growth.

-- Musty odors.
+- Musty scents.
 Mold or mildew blossoms when the humidity in your home is too high.